bridenmj/wound-forecasting/README.md

 ## Status

-The initial commit provides scaffolding plus core evaluation/metric utilities.
+The initial commit provides scaffolding code plus core evaluation/metric utilities.
 Over the next few days, this will be populated with:
 - standalone `train.py` / `eval.py` wrappers for each method
 - a single “evaluate-all” script/notebook that reproduces the paper tables/figures